Who Can Register to Vote in Maryland?

 Why Is It Important To Keep My Address Up To Date?

 Moving from one address to another even within Montgomery County may mean that you are in a different election district for congressional races (U.S. House of Representatives), legislative races (Maryland State Senators and Delegates), County Council, and Board of Education.
 See Election Maps.
-In Montgomery County, there will be 65 different ballots in the 2018 election.
 Keeping your address up to date with the Board of Elections means you will receive the correct ballot with candidates who represent your new residence rather than having to vote a Provisional Ballot.

 Should I Register With A Party?